ExpressDead/game-of-love/README.md

 {:dedicated true ;; begin with a deddicated lover :basic-rules true ;; for now the basic rules need to be true (more rules later!)
- :thoughts 6 ;; sets the thought variations for the game (beta) :uniqueness true ;; determines how unique the board players are :message-type "feels" ;; decides the game message type which is used for internal communications }
+ :thoughts 6 ;; sets the thought variations for the game (beta) :uniqueness 45 ;; determines how unique the board players are (0 - 100) :message-type "feels" ;; decides the game message type which is used for internal communications }
 ```